cemac/TropicalCyclones/ExisitingScripts/NCL/README.md

   * was clear sam puts ascii files in one place grep through his ncl_scripts to find location `/nfs/a37/earshar/ncl_scripts/nepartak/archer_march2018/text/`
 * Unable to open input file (radar_new)
- * added sams radar_new cmap to dir
+ * added sams radar_new cmap to dir and set environmentvariable